miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-In default, route parameters can be any value, but you can define regex patterns for each of them.
+In default, route parameters can hold any value, but you can define regex patterns for each of them.

 ```php
 use MiladRahimi\PhpRouter\Router;